marcinbelczewski/aws-serverless-webapp-workshop/workshop/content/UserManagement/CreateUser.en.md

     1. You should see a user corresponding to the email address that you submitted through the registration page.
 Choose that username to view the user detail page.
     1. Choose **Confirm user** to finalize the account creation process.

-1. After confirming the new user using either the verrification code or the Cognito console, click on the **back to sign in** link or refresh the **/auth** page and log in using the email address and password you entered during the registration step.
+1. After confirming the new user using either the verification code or the Cognito console, click on the **back to sign in** link or refresh the **/auth** page and log in using the email address and password you entered during the registration step.

 1. If successful you should be redirected to `/ride`.
 You should see a notification that the API is not configured.